-Currently, 44 of the 50 states allow physician office-based medication dispensing.
-Only New York, Massachusetts, Montana, Texas, Wyoming, and Utah, do not allow physician office-based dispensing.
+Currently, only New York, Massachusetts, Montana, Texas, Wyoming, and Utah, do not allow physician office-based dispensing.
 Each state has its own set of regulations and we can assist you with this.

 What are the benefits to dispensing medication from my office?

 Dispensing your own medication offers many benefits to your patients.
 Most importantly, it provides convenience to the patient as he/she does not have to make that additional trip to the pharmacy.
 Additionally, it allows you better control of your patient taking their medication as prescribed.
-About 30% of pharmacy based prescriptions often go unfilled for various reasons.
 Dispensing also provides ancillary revenue to the practice and improves patient satisfaction.